 Processes and initially procedures of modules cannot be declared external.
 Procedures and functions which are entries of a monitor cannot be declared external except as part of an external monitor declaration.
-Constants declared within an external module or monitor must have manifest values.
+Nonmanifest and array named constants cannot be declared in an external module or monitor.